bdastur/notes/aws/readme.md

 * EIPs remain associated with your AWS account until you release them.
 * There is a charge for an EIP that is allocated to your account and if it is not associated with a resource.
-* In Classic VPC if you stop and isntance, its EIP is disassociated.
+* In Classic VPC if you stop and instance, its EIP is disassociated.
 But in a VPC if you stop and instance, it's EIP remains associated.

 ### Elastic Network interfaces (ENI:)